annotation/text-fabric/tf/convert/app/transcription.md

 «token generation»

-The TEI to TF conversion is an almost literal and very faithful transformation from the TEI source files to a Text-Fabric data set.
+The TEI to TF conversion is an almost literal and very faithful transformation from the TEI source files to a TF data set.

 ## TF nodes and features overview